Sc0tticus/Mod1-Project/ReadMe.md

-Flatiron School Hockey League (FHL)
+Flatiron School Hockey League (FHL):

 This is a CLI application that allows new or returning users to find out information about a fictitious hockey league (the FHL) that is comprised of players and coaches that are real-life students or instructors in our current cohort.
 Users have the ability to learn everything there is to know about the FHL including specifics about teams, players, and coaches.
 User can add or remove themselves from the FHL team of their choice.

-Motivation
+Motivation:

 We love the sport of hockey and decided to incorporate our love for this game into this repo which serves as the final project for our first "Module" in Flatiron School's Immersive Software Engineering Bootcamp in Denver.

-Built Using
+Built Using:

 Ruby 2.7.0/ Active Record 6.0 - on Mac OS Catalina / sqlite3 1.4 /  Sinatra 2.0

-How to use/open
+How to use/open:

 Fork and clone this repository, open in a code editor.